 At Beiersdorf, we have always paid the utmost attention to providing products of outstanding quality that also meet our own, our consumers', and our other stakeholders' high environmental demands.
 For this reason, we already took a preventative decision back in 2013 to eliminate polyethylene particles from all our brands' skin care products, and to replace them with environmentally friendly alternatives.
 We achieved this interim goal in 2015, replacing these particles in all respective product formulations with microcrystalline cellulose particles in the majority of cases, and mixtures of microcrystalline cellulose, silicon dioxide particles, and castor wax in others.
 Cellulose is one of the most common organic compounds and is a self-regenerating, biodegradable raw material present in plant fibers for instance.
-Silicon dioxide is present almost everywhere on the planet and is a naturally occurring compound that forms the basis of quartz sand, for example.
+Silicon dioxide is present almost everywhere on the planet and is a naturally occurring compound that forms the basis of guartz sand, for example.
 Castor wax is a natural, biodegradable raw material: It has a hard, wax-like texture and is extracted from the oil-bearing seeds of the castor oil plant.
-These newly developed replacement particles
+These newly developed replacement particles have the same peeling effect as their predecessors and are equally gentle and skin-friendly.
+What's more, they are particularly environmentally friendly and thus contribute to relieving the burden on our oceans.

-For 2020, we have set ourselves two further ambitious objectives:

--> We plan to remove all solid synthetic polymers from our rinse-off product formulations.

--> Additionally, we will also completely

-cease the use of nylon as an ingredient.
+For 2020, we have set ourselves two further ambitions objectives: --> We plan to remove all solid synthetic polymers from our rinse-off product formulations. --> Additionally, we will also completely cease the use of nylon as an ingredient.